jrs-coding-school/nosql-camp/1-intro/homebrew/index.md

-# Installing CouchDB using homebrew
+# Installing CouchDB using Homebrew

 Homebrew is the missing package manager for OSX.